So I am more than ready for Challenge #9 . . .

 First consider cutting up your magazines and idea books, and only saving the ideas that you really plan to use.
-Magazines and idea books only sit on you shelves, they aren't really useful.
+Magazines and idea books that just sit on your shelves aren't really useful.
 It can take hours to go through your books to find the one layout you remember.
 Having your ideas in a condensed form, arranged in a way that makes sense to you is much more effective.
 If you are able to cut up your magazines, here are some ideas for arranging them:

-Now that you've decided how to arrange them, where to store them?
+Now that you've decided how to arrange them, where do you store them?
 A few ideas:

-- idea file folders.
+* idea file folders.
 Place your ideas inside file folders and label the index tab.
 Store in a portable file box.
-Add catagories as needed.
+Add categories as needed.

-Okay, you have decided you are NOT cutting up your magazines.
+If you have decided you are NOT cutting up your magazines . . .

 PURGE: Trash the TOSS pile.
 Arrange immediate drop-off or pick-up of the DONATE pile.
 Bag up and assign a price and your initials to the SELL pile.